top of page

 What sort of clients do I work with?

 Coaching, unlike mentoring, is not domain specific.
-I have helped:

-- a director at an edtech company move into a managing director role;
+• a director at an edtech company move into a managing director role;

-- a professor become head of department.
+• a professor become Associate Head of School;

 What makes me different?

-Many coaches come from the corporate world, typically from HR.
-I come, instead, from the creative industries and higher education.
 I specialise in what I call creative leadership, referring both to leaders in the creative industries and to leaders in any sector of the economy keen to develop a leadership style fit for an unpredictable world.

 I have spent more than a decade teaching and researching creativity and innovation and associated concepts like leadership, management and entrepreneurship.
 As well as supporting creative and digital businesses in the UK, I've trained creative hub leaders in Ghana, music industry leaders in Jordan and cultural leaders from Mexico.
 I have also led incubation start-up programmes.
 And I’ve distilled the most key concepts into actionable tools and insights.